 In his role as an SLE Martin has supported underperforming schools and has successfully taken on the role of Acting Headteacher in these circumstances.
 He has completed his National Professional Qualification for Headship and has a Masters degree in Education.
 Martin is committed to creating the best possible opportunities for his students to succeed and develop a love of learning that will last and that will support them as they take their next steps in life.

-Martin was a Deputy Headteacher at Cheadle Hulme High School for six years before moving into headship within the Laurus Trust.
-He is a Specialist Leader of Education and is committed to providing the very best education for his students.
-He was delighted to become the Executive Head for Hazel Grove High School.
+Martin was a Deputy Headteacher at Cheadle Hulme High School for six years.
+He is a Specialist Leader of Education and committed to providing the very best education for his students.
+He was delighted to become the founding Head of School for Laurus Ryecroft.

 Martin graduated from Manchester University with a BSc (Hons) in Physics in 1998, before completing a PGCE at the same institution.

 As an SLE Martin has had considerable experience of working and supporting underperforming schools.
-He has successfully gained his National Professional Qualification for Headship and his Masters degree in Education.
+He has successfully gained his National Professional Qualification for Headship and a Masters degree in Education.

 Martin is married and has two daughters.